Apas-Port/CardanoHarvestFlow/docs/repayment-operation.md

 1. **Fetch NFT Holders**: Retrieves a list of NFT holders for the project
 2. **Calculate Amounts**: Calculates each address's holdings × ADA/NFT
 3. **Balance Check**: Verifies wallet has sufficient balance
+4. **Airdrop Preview & Confirmation (2-step)**: Displays airdrop details and requires user confirmation before execution
+   - Recipient address list (up to 20 addresses displayed)
+   - Number of NFTs held and amount to send for each address
+   - Total amount to send
+   - Wallet balance and required balance
+   - Confirmation prompt: enter `y` or `yes` to proceed, anything else cancels
-4. **Batch Processing**: Processes in batches of 50 addresses, considering transaction size limits
+5. **Batch Processing**: Processes in batches of 50 addresses, considering transaction size limits
-5. **Log Saving**: Records each transaction result in JSON format
+6. **Log Saving**: Records each transaction result in JSON format

+> **Important**: Sending funds is a high-risk operation, so a 2-step confirmation process is used.
+Review the airdrop details carefully, and if everything looks correct, enter `y` to proceed.

 ### 3. Example Output